Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 Whereas the dwell time is the amount of time someone stays on a web page on your site before leaving back to the SERP results on Google.

-Another important difference between both dwell time and bounce rate is that it doesn’t matter how much time someone spends on your time (be it 5 seconds or 5 minutes), if they abandon your site without clicking on any other page on your site, it can be a “bounce”.
+Another important difference between both is that it doesn’t matter how much time someone spends on your time (be it 5 seconds or 5 minutes), if they abandon your site without clicking on any other page on your site, it can be a “bounce”.

-Same is not the case with dwell time as the more time spent on your site can make a huge difference as it improves your page dwell time.
+Same is not the case with it as the more time spent on your site can make a huge difference as it improves your page dwell overall time.

-Although you can find few user engagement metrics like time on page, bounce rate of your website in Google Analytics but you can’t find a metric to measure your dwell time.
+Although you can find few user engagement metrics like time on page, bounce rate of your website in Google Analytics but you can’t find a metric to measure it.

 Is Dwell Time A Google Ranking Factor

-No one knows whether dwell time is a Google ranking factor or not because Google never said publicly that it considers dwell time as a ranking factor while ranking a page.
+No one knows whether it is a Google ranking factor or not because Google never said publicly that it considers it as a ranking factor while ranking a page.

-But Google definitely considers dwell time to provide a better experience to the users.
+But Google definitely considers it to provide a better experience to the users.

 Here we want to tell you ONE important thing.
 Google never focuses on ONE or TWO metrics to rank a web page (in fact, it considers over 200 ranking factors to rank a page in search results).